rachelelle/rachelelle.github.io/_posts/2016-04-02-moderncitizen.markdown

 </section>
 <section>
 <h1 class="section-title">Blog</h1>
 We wanted to further engage our customers with content related to the mission of forward-thinking women going places in their careers and in travel.
+It is structured by 3 square images for feature stories and 3 columns for each blog post.
 Currently, the blog is unavailable on the website.
 <p>
 <h3 class="subtitle">Mockup</h3>
 <p>